-My name’s AD and I’m a medical student at Bristol.
+My name’s AD and I’m a 3rd year medical student at Bristol tutoring Chemistry & Biology.

 I worked hard at my A-levels and didn’t always find them easy, which enables me to understand the frustration of trying to process difficult concepts.
 My teaching style is approachable, clear and concise; having worked with a wide variety of abilities before, I know that different learning styles calls for varying teaching methods.
 I work with my students to set clear goals and aims and tasks to do during the week to solidify knowledge to monitor progress and quickly gain a strong sense of success.

-I have also provided a personal tutoring service for a medical school applicant last year, which includes helping to time manage, personal statement work, UKCAT help and interview prep.
+I have also provided a personal tutoring service for a medical school applicant, which included helping to time manage, personal statement work, UKCAT help and interview prep.
 I am delighted to say he is happy at St George's, having just started this academic year.

 |Biology||A Level||£30 /hr|